syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-ExpandedSubProcess.md

 ExpandedSubProcess can be predefined and added to the stencil and can be dropped into the Diagram when needed.
 For more information about adding Nodes from Stencil, refer to the [Stencil](/wpf/sfdiagram/stencil "Stencil") and [BPMN-Shapes-Palette](/wpf/sfdiagram/BPMN-Shapes/BPMN-Shapes-Palette "BPMN-Shapes-Palette").

-## Add BPMNNode into BPMN ExpandedSubProcess at runtime
+## Add BPMN Nodes/Groups into BPMN ExpandedSubProcess at runtime
-we can add BPMNNode into BPMN ExpandedSubProcess at runtime by drag and drop the BPMNNode from stencil to BPMN ExpandedSubProcess and drag and drop the BPMNNode from diagram to BPMN ExpandedSubProcess.
+we can add BPMN Nodes/Groups into BPMN ExpandedSubProcess at runtime in two ways.
+ 1. Drag and drop the BPMN Nodes or Groups from stencil to BPMN ExpandedSubProcess.
+ 2. Drag and drop the BPMN Nodes or Groups from diagram to BPMN ExpandedSubProcess.

- * While resize/drag the child Node, if the child node bounds with in the ExpandedSubProcess bounds, the ExpandedSubProcess size will be updated along with that.
+ * While resize/drag the child element, if the child element bounds with in the ExpandedSubProcess bounds, the ExpandedSubProcess size will be updated along with that.

  The following image shows how to add BPMNNode into BPMN ExpandedSubProcess at runtime.